 BY MEG MONTAGUE

-Shaun Cumming is a popular YouTube vlogger from Edinburgh.
-The over 700 videos he has uploaded to the platform in the last five years mainly focus on his travels through countries such as Brazil, Iceland and the United States.
+The over 700 videos Shaun Cumming has uploaded to YouTube in the last five years mainly focus on his travels through countries such as Brazil, Iceland and the United States.
 He has also talked about topics as far-reaching as Scottish history, American fast food and the television show Outlander.
-Overall, Shaun makes his videos all about the world from a Scottish perspective and has since garnered a following of over 160,000 people.
+Overall, Shaun, who is from Edinburgh, makes his videos all about the world from a Scottish perspective, garnering him a following of over 160,000 people.